Wolf-Technologies-Group/Py-script-WOLFTECH/README.md

 # Script Gerador-de-orçamento

 # How it works ?
-Escito em python para facilitar a solicitação do cliente em relação a orçamentos.
+Escrito em python para facilitar a solicitação do cliente em relação a orçamentos.